 Volume of Apple sales underperforms Huawei, Xiaomi on China's Singles Day - data

-The number of Apple smartphones sold declined 4% year-on-year during the two-week sales from Oct.r 30 to Nov.
+The number of Apple smartphones sold declined 4% year-on-year during the two-week sales from Oct.
+30 to Nov.
 12, the research consultancy said on Thursday.
-In comparison, the number of units sold by Huawei (HWT.UL) and Xiaomi (1810.HK) grew 66% and 28% respectively year-on-year over the same period.
+In comparison, the number of units sold by Huawei and Xiaomi grew 66% and 28% respectively year-on-year over the same period.

 The increases for Huawei and Xiaomi helped fuel a 5% year-over-year rise in the overall number of Chinese smartphones sold during the promotion period, it said.